1212 - Temporary Appointments (TAU)

 This policy:

-• Provides mandatory guidelines for making temporary appointments (TAU) and using the TAU process
+• Provides mandatory guidelines for making temporary appointments and using the temporary appointment (TAU) process.

 Introduction

-The temporary appointment (TAU) process provides departments an opportunity to fill a vacant position on a temporary basis when all other hiring options have been exhausted.
+The TAU process allows appointing powers to fill a vacant position on a temporary basis under limited circumstances.

 Statement